-Seagate is well know for making hard drives, up until now they haven’t released any solid state drives, that is about to change with the launch of Seagate’s first solid state drive, the Pulsar SSD.
+Seagate is well known for making hard drives, but up until now, they haven’t released any solid state drives.
+That is about to change with the launch of Seagate’s first solid state drive, the Pulsar SSD.

-The Seagate Pulsar SSD is a 2.5 inch SATA drive, and it is considerably thin, measuring just 0.7mm, and they will come with a five year warranty, and will be available in a range of sizes up to 200GB.
+The Seagate Pulsar SSD is a 2.5-inch SATA drive, and it is considerably thin, measuring just 0.7mm.
+It will come with a five-year warranty and will be available in a range of sizes up to 200GB.
+This marks a significant step for Seagate as they venture into the SSD market, which has been growing rapidly due to the increasing demand for faster and more reliable storage solutions.

 “Seagate is optimistic about the enterprise SSD opportunity and views the product category as enabling expansion of the overall storage market for both SSDs and HDDs (hard disk drives),” Dave Mosley, Seagate’s executive vice president for sales, marketing and product line management, said in the statement.
 “Our strategy is to provide our customers with the exact storage device they need for any application, regardless of the component technology used.”